telerik/maui-docs/controls/calendar/date-properties.md

 ---
-title: Date Porperties
+title: Date Properties
-page_title: .NET MAUI Calendar Documentation - Date Porperties
+page_title: .NET MAUI Calendar Documentation - Date Properties
 description: Review all properties for setting the min and max date, selected date and display date of the Telerik Calendar for .NET MAUI control.
 position: 3
 slug: calendar-date-properties